laurenb2299/pdsnd_github/README.md

 The code can be retreived from bikeshare.py.
 The data is housed in chicago.csv, washington.csv, and new_york_city.csv.

 ### Credits
-This project was completed with the guidance of Udacity as part of the Programming for Data Science with Python Nanodegree.
+This project was created by Udacity as part of the Programming for Data Science with Python Nanodegree.